-Designing software for embedded devices is rather different from traditional software design, due to close dependence of software on hardware and device architecture, strict energy restrictions, and wireless connectivity to edge and cloud systems.
-This course enables students to analyze the implications of embedded hardware capabilities and restrictions and consider them as first-order concerns in software design.
-Students will work with embedded devices and a variety of sensors to design and analyze software for sensing systems and to understand the potential value and limitations of sensor data.
-Unlike a conventional hardware course, this course focus on the design of application and service software, rather than low-level details of the processor architecture, embedded operating system, and firmware.
-Programming proficiency in Java is required and C is beneficial.
+Designing software for mobile and embedded devices is different from traditional software design.
+In this course, students will work with embedded devices to: consider hardware constraints in software design; explore the potential value and limitations of sensor data; assess user needs to create useful products or services; and prototype applications using sensors on embedded systems.
+Unlike a conventional hardware course, this course focuses on the design of application and service software.
+Low-level details of the processor architecture, embedded operating system, and firmware will not be addressed.